Submissions and Review

 - All materials should be submitted as a Microsoft Word file attached to an email message.

-- Proposals for book reviews and completed reviews (no more than 1000 words in length) should be sent to Jean Bocharova at firstname.lastname@example.org .
+- Proposals for book reviews and completed reviews (normally 1000-1500 words in length) should be sent to Jean Bocharova at email@example.com .

 - TAD does not require article processing charges (APCs) or article submission fees.